realm/realm-kotlin/README.md

 # Version Compatibility Matrix

-With Kotlin Multiplatform [still in Beta](https://kotlinlang.org/docs/components-stability.html#current-stability-of-kotlin-components) and the Compiler Plugin APIs experimental there might be restrictions on what versions of Kotlin that the Realm Kotlin SDK can support.
-In the below matrix, you can find the list of dependencies that Realm depends on.
+With Kotlin Multiplatform [still in Beta](https://kotlinlang.org/docs/components-stability.html#current-stability-of-kotlin-components) and the Compiler Plugin APIs being experimental, there might be restrictions on what versions of Kotlin the Realm Kotlin SDK supports.
+In the matrix below, you will find the minimum supported version for the dependencies of each Realm release.

 | Realm Version | Requirements                                                                                                                                                                                             |
 |---------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|